-- Classified staff is nearly 24% more likely to confirm bias experiences than faculty and over 30% more likely than administration. - Faculty and administrators were more likely than classified staff to positively view the College's provisions to individuals with physical, mental, and medical disabilities. - Classified staff unanimously agree that the College requires an improved process for resolving race, culture, ethnicity, gender/gender identity, access, and inclusion-related issues.
-In contrast, only 19.6% of all other employees concur.
+- Classified staff respondents are nearly 24% more likely to confirm biased experiences than faculty and over 30% more likely than administrators who responded. - Faculty and administrator respondents were more likely than classified staff to positively view the College's provisions to individuals with physical, mental, and medical disabilities. - Classified staff respondents unanimously agree that the College requires an improved process for resolving race, culture, ethnicity, gender/gender identity, access, and inclusion-related issues.
+In contrast, only 19.6% of all other responding employment classifications concur.